cloud-custodian/cloud-custodian/docs/source/quickstart/advanced.rst

 ---------------------------------

-Support for running against multiple AWS accounts, Azure subscriptions, and GCP Subscriptions can be achieved through c7n-org, which must be installed on top of Cloud Custodian::
+Support for running against multiple AWS accounts, Azure subscriptions, and GCP projects can be achieved through c7n-org, which must be installed on top of Cloud Custodian::

   $ pip install c7n-org